basilstotz/thymiosuite-setup/README.md

 The installation process  (https://www.thymio.org/linux-installation) for the **ThymioSuite** on Linux is far too complicated for an average user.
 As a remedy comes this Debian package, which should work on any deb based distribution.

-Install the package and your ready to programm the Thymio robot.
+Install the package and you are ready to programm the Thymio robot.

 ### Install ThymioSuite